mjrgh/PinscapePico/How-to-build.md

 The steps below assume that you've already set up the SDK tools on Windows as explained above, and assumes that you're using the command-line build process (as opposed to VS Code or some other IDE).
+These steps are only required for the **first build** on a new machine.

 * Open a Windows Terminal window (i.e., a CMD prompt/DOS box)